nikhilsurfingaus/programming-quiz-console-editor-vue3/README.md

 * Login
   - Some BaaS for Login and User Authentication for profile/tracking programming progress
   - Mitigate bad actors DDoS with API requests to JDoodle
+* Quiz Answer Analysis
+  - Current method compared each answer to every answer in bank
+  - Should use question index with each answer object and only correlate the two in a O-O vs O-M relationship
+* Typescript Type Bug Checking/Validation
+  - Typescript was integrated but types not used
+  - Types could have caught ambigious errors or bugs in traditional Javascript

 ## Challenges
 * JDoodle REST API